Tobacco Cessation | Weekly Group Meeting

-Next Step is a tobacco cessation support group made up of men and women helping each other to understand the health dangers of tobacco use, nicotine addiction and how to make positive steps toward living their lives free of tobacco and nicotine.
+These sessions are tobacco cessation support group meetings made up of men and women helping each other to understand the health dangers of tobacco use, nicotine addiction, identifying behavior and situational triggers, and how to make positive steps toward living their lives free of tobacco and nicotine use.

 Research has shown that the best way to quit tobacco use and stay smoke free is to combine a cessation aid (like the patch or nicotine gum) with a strong support system.
 The members of our support group can coach you through the ups and downs of nicotine withdrawal and quitting.